 Any reasonable and feasible attempt should be undertaken to resolve disagreements and disputes in the relevant activities on the operational day-to-day level (e.g. DMSU, RAT).

 Issues that remain unresolved shall be brought to the attention of the TCB within reasonable time.
-The TCB then shall attempt to resolve the issue through common communication means as described in the TCB Terms of Reference [R 4].
+The TCB shall then attempt to resolve the issue through common communication means as described in the TCB Terms of Reference [R 4].
 Any issue discussed at the TCB will be handled openly and indiscriminately.

 Further escalation if required, must be directed to the EGI Director and appointed overall managerial contact of the Provider.